Skip to content

 If Your Account Is Hacked

-1. Attempt to regain access through the platform’s account recovery process immediately
+1. Attempt account recovery immediately through the platform’s process

 2. Contact OnlyFans support directly with proof of identity